 You know, I’m just your average Joe Bloggs.
 I dream a lot.
 But I don’t really do anything about my dreams.
-Stuck to my phone, I spent my time trying to make my existence acceptable.
+Stuck to my phone, I spent my time trying to make my existence bearable.
 The result was that I was always afraid of missing something.
-I lived in a moment that wasn’t my own.
+I lived in state that wasn’t my own.
 I’m not going to tell you that I want to go back to a primitive state, running around naked in the fields and smelling the flowers because it’s cool.
-No. I just want to stick to living without screens, without selfies, without letting the virtual world slip in through my fingers.
+No. I just want to stick to living without screens, without selfies, without letting the virtual world creep in through my fingers.

 They say depression is today’s plague.
 That’s not true.
 The new virus is digital.
-And when you catch it, you become as one with it.
+And when you catch it, you become one with it.
 You become a digital junkie.
 Without realising it, you join a whole army of zombies.
-Like them, in the metro, the bus, in restaurants, the street, the loo, outside, at home, everywhere, as soon as an opportunity presents itself, you get your dope out and topple over into that dark world.
-With your head down, your pupils dilated, and your fingers curled like claws.
+Like them, in the metro, the bus, in restaurants, the street, the loo, outside, at home, everywhere, as soon as an opportunity presents itself, you get your dope out and sink into that dark world.
+With your head down, your pupils dilated, and your fingers curled like claws over the keyboard.

 Suddenly, you’re not thinking anymore, you’re surfing.
-You turn into Mr and Mrs Android, you go with the flow.
-When there is no network coverage, no wi-fi, the tension becomes palpable.
+You turn into Mr or Mrs Android, you are caught up in the data flow.
+When there is no network coverage, no Wi-Fi, the tension becomes palpable.
 Immediacy is your bread and butter, your fix, your techno-way-of-life.
-You do lines of information, you inject images, you roll apps, you swallow everything that’s going on while you wait for the slightest beep.
+You process lines of information, you inject images, you roll apps, you swallow everything that’s going on while you wait for the slightest beep.
 You are in a constant state of delirium.

-Then you suffer from not being seen, not being liked; you tumble into a hypnotic gulf.
+Then you suffer withdrawal from not being seen, not being liked; you fall into a hypnotic gulf.
 You have an account, a mailbox, a profile.
 “I post therefore I climax.”
 You are both static and everywhere at the same time.
 You are a little present here but mostly nowhere.
-You wander in your solitude, with downloading easy and your system nervous.
-With your smartphone in your hand, you wave it about, you lock it, you unlock it.
+You wander the world in your solitude, with downloading easy and your system nervous.
+With your smartphone in your hand, you hold it, fondle it, you lock it, you unlock it.
 It’s the only masturbation allowed in public.

 Lennon sang on the White Double Album, “I need a fix 'cause I'm going down.”
-I felt the same but with the “mobile” version.
+I felt the same but with a “mobile” version.
 With this extension of myself, I tell you, I felt good, I got a real buzz.
 It was my flint, my papyrus, my telegram, my flow.
-I was not Mr Average Joe Bloggs, I was the whole world.
+I was not Mr Average Joe Bloggs, I was Mr World.